LanceTreyark/Simple-SCP/README.md

 There are two scripts here.
-One for your local pc (I use WSL on Windows 11) and one for the server (I use Debian 12) I set these us to be run with alias commands "simpleScp" & "scpUnpack"
+One for your local pc (I use WSL on Windows 11) and one for the server (I use Debian 12) I set these up to be run with alias commands "simpleScp" & "scpUnpack"

 Local script:
 Make executable with: